ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-In addition to the cost of tuition, room and board, books, transportation and fees are also costs it consider when planning for college.
+In addition to tuition, there are other costs associated with college, like room and board, facility fees, and books and supplies.
 Let's take a look at what impacts these costs, and what to expect at Southwestern College.

 House and Food Costs at Southwestern College

-Housing and campus dining at Southwestern College costs $9,380 a year.
-This number covers the cost of living in dorms or other on-campus housing, and a meal plan that allows you to eat all or some of your meals the school dining facilities.
-Students who do not live on-campus but would like to be able to eat in the campus dining can pay for a meal plan.
-The cost of a mean plan, or board-only, is $8,504.
+Housing and campus dining at Southwestern College costs $9,850 a year.
+This number covers the cost of living in dorms or other on-campus housing, plus a meal plan that allows you to eat all or some of your meals the Southwestern College's on-campus cafeterias and dining halls.
+Students who do not live on-campus but still want to use the dining facilities can pay for a meal plan.
+The cost of board-only is $8,309.34.

 Annual Fees

 Keep in mind, there could also be optional fees associated with participating in certain activities, like joining a fraternity or sorority, or playing on an intramural sports team.
-Most colleges have resources so that those who may struggle to participate because of cost can find ways to lower or eliminate these costs.
+Many schools offer ways so that those who may struggle to participate because of cost can find ways to lower or eliminate these costs.

 The Cost of Transportation at Southwestern College

-The total cost of getting around in college can really vary.
+The total cost of transportation in college can really vary.
 Will you take a subway, car or an airplane to get to school?
-Will you need to pay to park on-campus?
+Is on-campus parking free, or will you need to budget for parking?
 Is the campus small enough that you can easily walk from class-to-class??
-Do you plan to bring a car or are you planning to use busses, subways, or other modes of transportation?
-All of these questions can make a big difference in your estimated cost of transportation.
-Keeping in mind, first-year students are allowed to park a car on campus.
+Do you plan to bring a car or will you need to use public transportation?
+All of these factors can drastically impact your transportation budget.
+At Southwestern College, freshman are allowed to park on campus.

-Where are a college is located can also have a big effect on your transportation budget.
+Where are a college is located can also have a big effect on transportation costs.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the other hand transportation in a city is often costly, but cities may offer more buses, trains or low-cost flight options to actually get to school.
-Southwestern Collegeis located in a small town setting in Kansas, near Wichita.
+On the flip side, transportation in a city could be pricey, but cities may offer more buses, trains or affordable flights to actually get to school.
+Southwestern Collegeis located in a town in Kansas, not far from Wichita.

 Other Costs

-Now, let’s do a rundown of all of the costs associated with college, to get a better estimate of what is really costs to go to Southwestern College.
+Now, let’s go over all of the costs we've covered, to get a better estimate of what is really costs to go to Southwestern College.

 What will the cost of attending Southwestern College be?
 Here is a breakdown of tuition and expenses.